-If you deduct expenses related to the business use of part of your home, both of these must apply:
+If you have a home office, you might qualify to claim a home office deduction.
+This means you can deduct expenses for the business use of your home.
+To do so, both of these must apply:

 You use the business part of your home exclusively and regularly for trade or business purposes.
-These kinds of uses of your home don’t qualify:
+These uses of your home don’t qualify:

-The business part of your home must be 1 of these:
+The business part of your home must be one of these:

 Place where you meet or deal with patients, clients, or customers in the normal course of your trade or business

-If you work for someone else as an employee, you can deduct home-office expenses if all of these apply:
+Employee Home Office If you work for someone else as an employee, you can deduct home office expenses.
+However, all of these must apply:

 The business use of the home is for the employer's convenience.
-Factors determining convenience are:
+Factors determining convenience include:

 You're required to maintain the home office as a condition of employment.

-The functioning of the employer's business isn't possible without the home office.
+The functioning of the employer's business isn't possible without your home office.

 You can't perform duties properly without the home office.

-The employer doesn't provide a space for you to work outside the home office.
+The employer doesn't provide a space for you to work outside your home office.

 The employer requires you to provide your own space.